Blogging Resources

 Updraft Plus Free is also an option plugin but you will have to store your backups somewhere else like A3 through Amazon.
 Read here about comparing the Updraft Plus free and Premium versions of plugins.

-BackBlaze – I am using this service now because they offer to backup my external hard drive and our second computer needed back up also.
+BackBlaze – I am using this service now because they offer to back up my external hard drive and our second computer needed back up also.
 This service does what it says and the price is better than Carbonite.

 Favorite WordPress Plugins